-It may be one of the smaller national parks, but Acadia National Park is by far one of the most scenic and picturesque parks in the U.S. Whether you come in the fall to enjoy the stunning foliage, or visit in the summer to swim in the Atlantic Ocean, Maine is a beautiful area to tour.
-Seaside villages offers shops for antiques, fresh lobster, and homemade fudge, while the national park houses rugged trails for hiking and biking.
+It may be one of the smaller national parks, but Acadia National Park is by far one of the most scenic and picturesque parks in the U.S. Whether you come in the fall to enjoy the foliage or visit in the summer to swim in the Atlantic Ocean, Maine is a beautiful area to tour.
+Seaside villages offer shops for antiques, fresh lobster, and homemade fudge, while the national park houses rugged trails for hiking and biking.

 In 1604, Samuel de Champlain first explored the coast but it wasn’t until the mid-19th century that people began to build cottages along Mount Desert.
 To preserve the land, they donated the main area of the park, formerly known as Lafayette National Park.
 The park is one of the nation’s smallest and actually relied on donated land until Congress set official boundaries in 1986.